imgly/background-removal-js/packages/web/README.md

 - **Seamless Integration with IMG.LY's CE.SDK**: `@imgly/background-removal` provides seamless integration with [IMG.LY's CE.SDK](https://img.ly/products/creative-sdk?utm_source=github&utm_medium=project&utm_campaign=bg-removal), allowing developers to easily incorporate powerful in-browser image matting and background removal capabilities into their projects.

-The Neural Network ([ONNX model](https://onnx.ai/)) and WASM files used by `@imgly/background-removal` are hosted on [UNPKG](https://www.unpkg.com/), making it readily available for download to all users of the library.
-See the section Custom Asset Serving if you want to host data on your own servers.
+The Neural Network ([ONNX model](https://onnx.ai/)) and WASM files used by `@imgly/background-removal` are hosted by [IMG.LY](https://img.ly/) by default.
+See the section Custom Asset Serving if you want to host them on your own servers.

 ## Installation